DotCamp/ultimate-blocks-legacy/readme.txt

 == Changelog ==

+= 2.4.1 =

+* ADD: Review - enable using review schema with other itemTypes.
+* ADD: Tabbed Content - ARIA attributes.
+* ADD: Button - proper role as per ARIA specifications.
+* ADD: Button - enable marking Button block links as Sponsored.
+* ADD: Call to Action - enable marking button link as Sponsored.
+* ADD: Content Toggle - allow adding links to titles and customizing its color.
+* ADD: Content Toggle - ARIA attributes and ARIA-compatible roles.
+* ADD: Content Toggle - allow setting all content toggle panels as hidden in showOnlyOne mode.
+* ADD: Image Slider - update Swiper to version 6.3.
+* ADD: Image Slider - support for alt text in images.
+* ADD: Post Grid - allow customization of featured image size.
+* ADD: Styled Box - option to set custom colors to notification box.
+* FIX: Button - alignment issue.
+* FIX: Content Filter - issue with "match all" mode on multi-selection categories.
+* FIX: Content Filter - issue with "match any" mode on single-selection categories.
+* FIX: Content Filter - prevent untagged panels from showing up in multi-select mode.
+* FIX: How To - style issue.
+* FIX: How To - prevent HTML tags from messing up how-to schema code.
+* FIX: Post Grid - display of author name and publication date.
+* FIX: Review - offerPrice input.
+* FIX: Styled List - display of list icons in Safari.
+* FIX: Styled List - issue with resetting icon color.
+* FIX: Styled List - conflict with NewsMag theme.
+* FIX: Tabbed Content - issue with align width when it's set.
+* FIX: Table of Contents - multipage links to headings when some of them are hidden or excluded
+* FIX: Other - detect if the plugin's custom CSS file exists before deleting them

 = 2.4.0 =

-NEW: Styled Box - Allow setting Bordered Box background color.
+* NEW: Styled Box - Allow setting Bordered Box background color.
-NEW: Star Rating - Set default star color to #ffb901.
+* NEW: Star Rating - Set default star color to #ffb901.
-NEW: Styled Box - Increase Bordered Box default border thickness to 3.
+* NEW: Styled Box - Increase Bordered Box default border thickness to 3.
-NEW: Freemius SDK.
+* NEW: Freemius SDK.
-FIX: Button - Style reverse compatibility issue.
+* FIX: Button - Style reverse compatibility issue.
-FIX: Button - Link inserter popover issue.
+* FIX: Button - Link inserter popover issue.
-FIX: Button - Restore full-width button rendering.
+* FIX: Button - Restore full-width button rendering.
-FIX: Button - Restore top and bottom margins for the new version.
+* FIX: Button - Restore top and bottom margins for the new version.
-FIX: Content Toggle - Animation issue when only content toggle is active.
+* FIX: Content Toggle - Animation issue when only content toggle is active.
-FIX: Styled Box - Reduce Notification Box margins.
+* FIX: Styled Box - Reduce Notification Box margins.
-FIX: Styled Box - Issue with adding text to Notification and Bordered box.
+* FIX: Styled Box - Issue with adding text to Notification and Bordered box.
-FIX: Styled List - Restore left margin.
+* FIX: Styled List - Restore left margin.
-FIX: Table of Contents - Animation issue caused by style conflict with GeneratePress.
+* FIX: Table of Contents - Animation issue caused by style conflict with GeneratePress.
-FIX: Table of Contents - Prevent theme CSS from adding content to list items within Table of Contents.
+* FIX: Table of Contents - Prevent theme CSS from adding content to list items within Table of Contents.

 = 2.3.9 =

-NEW: Button - Enable use of multiple buttons within a single button block.
+* NEW: Button - Enable use of multiple buttons within a single button block.
-NEW: Image Slider - Replace Flickity with Swiper.
+* NEW: Image Slider - Replace Flickity with Swiper.
-NEW: Image Slider - Add pagination types from Swiper: bullets (equivalent of Flickity's page dots), fraction, progress bar.
+* NEW: Image Slider - Add pagination types from Swiper: bullets (equivalent of Flickity's page dots), fraction, progress bar.
-NEW: Image Slider - Add transition modes from Swiper: slide (default), fade, cube, coverflow, flip.
+* NEW: Image Slider - Add transition modes from Swiper: slide (default), fade, cube, coverflow, flip.
-NEW: Review - Ensure that the average rating uses dots as the decimal separator in the JSONLD code regardless of the user's localization settings.
+* NEW: Review - Ensure that the average rating uses dots as the decimal separator in the JSONLD code regardless of the user's localization settings.
-NEW: Star Rating - Allow star rating value to be adjusted through slider input.
+* NEW: Star Rating - Allow star rating value to be adjusted through slider input.
-NEW: Styled Box - Allow use of inner blocks in notification box mode.
+* NEW: Styled Box - Allow use of inner blocks in notification box mode.
-NEW: Styled Box - Provide default values to numbers in number box mode.
+* NEW: Styled Box - Provide default values to numbers in number box mode.
-NEW: Table of Contents - Allow customization of smooth scroll offset.
+* NEW: Table of Contents - Allow customization of smooth scroll offset.
-NEW: Table of Contents - Add support for Headline block from GenerateBlocks.
+* NEW: Table of Contents - Add support for Headline block from GenerateBlocks.
-FIX: Content Filter - Use pointer cursor when hovering on filters in frontend.
+* FIX: Content Filter - Use pointer cursor when hovering on filters in frontend.
-FIX: Content Toggle - Prevent PHP error during FAQ schema code generation.
+* FIX: Content Toggle - Prevent PHP error during FAQ schema code generation.
-FIX: Content Toggle - Issues with clicking panels when "show only one panel at a time" is chosen.
+* FIX: Content Toggle - Issues with clicking panels when "show only one panel at a time" is chosen.
-FIX: Content Toggle - Flickering during animation of content toggle panel.
+* FIX: Content Toggle - Flickering during animation of content toggle panel.
-FIX: HowTo Schema - JSONLD code issue with adding list of tools
+* FIX: HowTo Schema - JSONLD code issue with adding list of tools
-FIX: Post Grid - Issue with selecting multiple categories in newer Gutenberg versions.
+* FIX: Post Grid - Issue with selecting multiple categories in newer Gutenberg versions.
-FIX: Social Share - Display of custom icon color.
+* FIX: Social Share - Display of custom icon color.
-FIX: Star Rating - Star alignment.
+* FIX: Star Rating - Star alignment.
-FIX: Styled Box - Adjust top and bottom margins for number box and feature box modes.
+* FIX: Styled Box - Adjust top and bottom margins for number box and feature box modes.
-FIX: Styled List - Compatibility issues with text indent functionality in new WordPress version.
+* FIX: Styled List - Compatibility issues with text indent functionality in new WordPress version.
-FIX: Table of Contents - Load values of custom text and toggled headings when editing a saved instance.
+* FIX: Table of Contents - Load values of custom text and toggled headings when editing a saved instance.
-FIX: Table of Contents - Animation issues.
+* FIX: Table of Contents - Animation issues.
-FIX: Testimonial - Display of testimonial body font size in frontend.
+* FIX: Testimonial - Display of testimonial body font size in frontend.
-FIX: FontAwesome icon rendering when multiple button/styled list instances are present.
+* FIX: FontAwesome icon rendering when multiple button/styled list instances are present.
-FIX: Prevent duplication of existing block IDs
+* FIX: Prevent duplication of existing block IDs
-REMOVE: Review - aggregateRating from JSONLD code to give way for displaying review author when the page appears in search engines.
+* REMOVE: Review - aggregateRating from JSONLD code to give way for displaying review author when the page appears in search engines.
-REMOVE: Styled List - Left margin.
+* REMOVE: Styled List - Left margin.

 = 2.3.8 =